0xffsec/handbook/content/enumeration/http-https.md

 service_description: Hypertext Transfer Protocol and Hypertext Transfer Protocol Secure.
 service_port: 80 / 443
 ---
-## Source Code

-### Inspect

-It is a good habit to take a quick look at the pages' source code, scripts, and console outputs.

-To active `View Source`, context-click on the page and select `View Page Source` or with the `Ctrl+U` or `Cmd+U` shortcut.

-{{<hint info>}}
-Many browsers include a powerful suite of tools, also known as devtools, to inspect and interact with the target website.
-{{</hint>}}

-### Download

-If the target uses an open-source app, downloading its codebase will provide helpful information about configuration files, open resources, **default credentials**, etc.

 ## Directory Enumeration

 As a first step, while we browse the web/application, it is a good idea to do some files and directories enumeration, look for **unlinked content**, **temporary directories**, and **backups**.